Sparta Monday Night

 visiting team captain or acting captain will be responsible for taking the

-sealed envelope (or entrusting someone from either team) to the designated drop
+sealed envelope to the designated drop off location by

-drop off is Amber Inn after 6 a.m. or Shifty’s after 10 a.m.
+Morning drop offs are Amber Inn after 6 a.m. or Shifty’s after 10 a.m.

 6. The